OP-ED BY GUEST WRITER JOHN BARCLAY

 - simply increase the annual licence fee: an additional HK$5,000 per vehicle, a paltry sum for the owners of these cars, would initially yield up to a billion dollars per year; and

-- restrict the usage of these vehicles to alternative days of the week, as Singapore did for cars generally.
+- restrict the usage of these vehicles to alternative days of the week, as Singapore offers for cars.

 John Barclay is an entrepreneur, and has been living in Hong Kong since 1993.